-2017 Stock Option Plan
+Employee Stock Option Plan

-We maintain one equity incentive plan - our Employee Stock Option Plan (2017), or the 2017 Plan.
-As of September 27, 2021, the number of options allotted is 1,345,028.
-In addition.
-The number of options that have vested and have not yet been exercised or expired are 793,142.
+We maintain one equity incentive plan, the ESOP.
+As of December 31, 2021, the number of options and warrants allotted is 1,336,479.
+In addition, the number of options that have vested and have not yet been exercised or expired are 858,994.

-Our 2017 Plan was adopted by our board of directors in March 2017 and expires on March 2027.
+Our ESOP was adopted by our board of directors in May 2017 and expires in May 2027.
 Our employees, directors, officer, consultants, advisors, suppliers and any other person or entity whose services are considered valuable to us are eligible to participate in this plan.

-Our 2017 Plan is administered by our board of directors, regarding the granting of options and the terms of option grants, including exercise price, method of payment, vesting schedule, acceleration of vesting and the other matters necessary in the administration of these plan.
+Our ESOP is administered by our board of directors, regarding the granting of options and the terms of option grants, including exercise price, method of payment, vesting schedule, acceleration of vesting and the other matters necessary in the administration of these plan.
 Eligible Israeli employees, officers and directors, would qualify for provisions of Section 102(b)(2) of the Israeli Income Tax Ordinance (New Version), 5721-1961, or the Tax Ordinance.
 Pursuant to such Section 102(b)(2), qualifying options and shares issued upon exercise of such options are held in trust and registered in the name of a trustee selected by the board of directors.
 The trustee may not release these options or shares to the holders thereof for two years from the date of the registration of the options in the name of the trustee.
-Under Section 102, any tax payable by an employee from the grant or exercise of the options is deferred until the transfer of the options or ordinary shares by the trustee to the employee or upon the sale of the options or ordinary shares, and gains may qualify to be taxed as capital gains at a rate equal to 25%, subject to compliance with specified conditions.
+Under Section 102, any tax payable by an employee from the grant or exercise of the options is deferred until the transfer of the options or Ordinary Shares by the trustee to the employee or upon the sale of the options or Ordinary Shares, and gains may qualify to be taxed as capital gains at a rate equal to 25%, subject to compliance with specified conditions.
 Our Israeli non-employee service providers and controlling shareholders may only be granted options under Section 3(9) of the Tax Ordinance, which does not provide for similar tax benefits.
-The 2017 Plan also permits the grant to Israeli grantees of options that do not qualify under Section 102(b)(2).
+The ESOP also permits the grant to Israeli grantees of options that do not qualify under Section 102(b)(2).

-Upon termination of employment without Cause, as defined in the 2017 Plan, all unvested options will expire, and all vested options will generally be exercisable for three (3) months following termination, or such other period as determined by the plan administrator, subject to the terms of the 2017 Plan and the governing option agreement.
+Upon termination of employment without Cause, as defined in the ESOP, all unvested options will expire, and all vested options will generally be exercisable for three (3) months following termination, or such other period as determined by the plan administrator, subject to the terms of the ESOP and the governing option agreement.

-Upon termination of employment due to death, retirement or disability, all the vested options at the time of termination will be exercisable for twenty four (24) months following termination, or such other period as determined by the plan administrator, subject to the terms of the 2017 Plan and the governing option agreement.
+Upon termination of employment due to death, retirement or disability, all the vested options at the time of termination will be exercisable for twenty-four (24) months following termination, or such other period as determined by the plan administrator, subject to the terms of the ESOP and the governing option agreement.